A Place for Curiosity: Enriching Education for Lifelong Learners

 For any problems with registering, contact the webmaster at: tedgoertzel@gmail.com

-Mary Jeanette (MJ) Ebenhack was elected to serve a two-year term as ILR Director at the May 23, 2024 ILR Annual Meeting.
-She had previously served two years as the Recording Secretary.
+Mary Jeanette (MJ) Ebenhack was elected to serve a second two-year term as ILR Director at the 2026 ILR Annual Meeting.
+She had previously served two years as the ILR Recording Secretary.
 MJ’s involvement with ILR began in 2012 when she offered a course on the United Nations Year of Sustainable Energy for All.
-At the time, she was serving as President and CEO of AHEAD Energy, a nonprofit that assists schools and hospitals in Africa with their energy needs.
-In 2017, MJ coordinated an ILR course on Interfaith Dialogue: Finding Common Ground -- Judaism, Christianity, and Islam.
-That summer, in conjunction with the course and an upcoming visit of the Interfaith Amigos to Marietta, she coordinated an ILR trip to the Arab American Museum in Dearborn, MI.
-In 2020 she was one of four persons assisting with a course on Movies That Expand Compassion.
-MJ is married to recently-retired Marietta College professor Ben Ebenhack.
+She has since taught other courses.
+MJ is married to retired Marietta College professor Ben Ebenhack, who also teaches ILR courses.
 The couple has called Marietta home since 2010.

-Joy Cowdery is serving as Program Chair for the Institute of Learning in Retirement.
+Joy Cowdery is serving a second term as Co-Program Chair.
 She is a Professor Emeritus of Diversity Education and Director of TESOL at Muskingum University.
 Joy has taught Undergraduate and Graduate Education, Communication, and English at Marietta College, WVUP, and West Liberty University.
-Having also taught high school at Warren Local and supervised student teachers in Cleveland, Cincinnati, Columbus, Philadelphia, and local schools supporting ESL students, she is passionate about education and lifelong learning.
-Being newly retired, she has taken and taught classes in ILR in the past year and is excited to be part of the program.
+Having also taught high school at Warren Local and supervised student teachers in Cleveland, Cincinnati, Columbus, Philadelphia, and local schools supporting ESL students.
+She is passionate about education and lifelong learning.
+She has taken and taught classes in ILR and is excited to be part of the program.
 Joy is a lifelong resident of Marietta and enjoys traveling the world with her husband, Joe Cowdery, their three sons and six grandchildren and many friends.

-Ted Goertzel is the Webmaster, appointed by the ILR Board of Directors.
+Ted Goertzel is the Webmaster, appointed by the ILR Executive Committee.
 He retired as Professor of Sociology at Rutgers University in 2012 and moved to Barlow where his wife, Linda Lawton, grew up.
-In addition to his webmaster chores, Ted has taught eleven ILR courses covering topics as varied as Latin American Culture, Social Movements, Artificial Intelligence, H.G.
+In addition to his webmaster chores, Ted has taught over a dozen ILR courses covering topics as varied as Latin American Culture, Social Movements, Artificial Intelligence, H.G.
 Wells, and Conspiracy Theories.

 Kathleen Frazier, the Recording Secretary, moved to Marietta with her husband and four children in 2004.
 She began taking classes through ILR in 2013 after their youngest child left for college.
 Her education and work experience were focused in the sciences, so she has taken the opportunity that ILR offers to take classes in subjects that are out of her usual comfort zone.
 That has opened whole new realms of interests for her.
 Given the large variety of classes offered, she finds ILR is a fabulous way to explore new subjects or delve deeper into known ones in a relaxed, safe and fun environment.